-Zakk Wilde Balancing Ozzy Osbourne, Black Label Society, Zakk Sabbath And Solo Work [Opinion]
+Zakk Wilde Balancing Ozzy Osbourne, Black Label Society, Zakk Sabbath, And Solo Work [Opinion]

-Zakk Wilde has been rehired by Ozzy Osbourne bringing him full circle back to where he started.
+Zakk Wilde has been rehired by Ozzy Osbourne, bringing him full circle back to where he started.
 Zakk is quick to say he owes a lot to Ozzy who discovered Wilde in 1987.

 Zakk Wilde is quoted in Loudwire, saying working with Black Sabbath frontman Ozzy Osbourne is “pretty mind-blowing.”